FREE, CONDENSED VERSION BELOW

 This pattern was professionally edited and extensively tested.

 Copyright 2018 by Cheryl Dee Floyd.
 All Rights Reserved.
 You are welcome to give away or to sell any items you make from this pattern.
 You may not copy, distribute, or otherwise publish this pattern as your own.

-Please consider making a donation to say thanks for making these free patterns and video tutorials available to you.
+Please consider making a donation to say thanks for making this free pattern available to you.